emptymalei/research-notes/docs/matter-stimulated/picture.rst

-.. admonition:: Adding in Slow Rotating Field
+.. admonition:: Adding in Slowly Changing Field
    :class: note

    Add a new slow perturbation